 The majority of ready-made solutions are created by a small number of companies.
 These market whales have years of experience and thousands of enterprise customers.
-According to 2018 Panorama report (to get a full copy, you should fill out the form), only two vendors handle more than a third of all out-of-the-box ERP deployments.
-These winners are Oracle with 16% of market share and SAP with 15%.
+According to the Panorama report 2018 (to get a full copy, you should fill out the form), only two vendors handle more than a third of all out-of-the-box ERP deployments.
+These winners are Oracle with 16% of the market share and SAP with 15%.

 Other noteworthy teams are as follows: